Aldermore Business Savings Review 2026: 4.16% AER Fixed

 What Customers Like

-We reviewed Aldermore’s Trustpilot profile in May 2026 (4.5/5 across all Aldermore products).
+We reviewed Aldermore’s Trustpilot profile in June 2026 (4.5 out of 5 across all Aldermore products).
 Business savings customers cite competitive fixed rates, professional and responsive service, and straightforward account opening.

-Customers who use Aldermore for fixed-term savings report the product does what it says — rate locked, funds safe, interest paid on maturity as expected.
-When the 12-month term completes, Aldermore contacts you before maturity to confirm your rollover or withdrawal instruction.
+Customers who use Aldermore for fixed-term savings report the product does what it says: rate locked, funds safe, interest paid on maturity as expected.
+Aldermore contacts you before maturity to confirm your rollover or withdrawal preference.
 No surprises at month-end.

 Common Complaints

-Common complaints across Aldermore’s product range: occasional delays in account opening (typically 2–5 business days rather than 1), limited self-service digital tools compared to app-first providers, and no dedicated mobile app for savings management.
+Common complaints across Aldermore’s product range: occasional delays in account opening (typically 2 to 5 business days rather than 1), limited self-service digital tools compared to app-first providers, and no dedicated mobile app for savings management.

 These are structural product limitations rather than service failures.
 If your priority is a responsive mobile banking experience, Aldermore is the wrong fit.
 If your priority is a competitive locked rate with FSCS protection, the digital experience is a secondary concern.